Hyundai-Kia-Connect/hyundai_kia_connect_api/README.rst

 Introduction
 ============

 This is a Kia UVO, Hyundai Bluelink, Genesis Connect(Canada Only) written in python.
 It is primary consumed by home assistant.
 If you are looking for a home assistant Kia / Hyundai implementation please look here: https://github.com/Hyundai-Kia-Connect/kia_uvo.
-Much of this base code came from reading bluelinky (https://github.com/Hacksore/bluelinky) and contributions to the kia_uvo home assistant project.
+Much of this base code came from reading `bluelinky <https://github.com/Hacksore/bluelinky>`_ and contributions to the kia_uvo home assistant project.

-Usage
+API Usage
 =====

 This package is designed to simplify the complexity of using multiple regions.
 It attempts to standardize the usage regardless of what brand or region the car is in.
 That isn't always possible though, in particular some features differ from one to the next.